SherineAwad/miRNA/README.md

 This is a snakemake pipeline to detect miRNA in samples.

 Your samples names should be listed by default in **samples.tsv** file.
 You can change this file name in *config file* if needed by editing the **SAMPLES** entry in the *config file*.
-The pipeline takes samples in  **fasta format** as input.
-The **samples.tsv** should contain your samples names without the ".fa" suffix.

 ### Run the pipeline